daisy-12138/M2EH/README.md

-# Enhancing the Generalization of Facial Forgery Detection via Multi-branch Multi-feature Network
+# Multi-branch Network with Multi-feature Enhancement for Improving the Generalization of Facial Forgery Detection

 ## Introduction

-This is the implementation of Enhancing the Generalization of Facial Forgery Detection via Multi-branch Multi-feature Network
+This is the implementation of Multi-branch Network with Multi-feature Enhancement for Improving the Generalization of Facial Forgery Detection

 ## Table of Contents